Published May 2, 2023

 pd.saveAs(Paths.get("assets/secured.pdf"));

-In this article, we discussed how to stamp content to an existing PDF document in Java.
-There is a stamp package with a bunch of useful stamping classes, which can be used to add the multiple format content to PDF at any desired location in the original document.
+This article discussed how to stamp content on an existing PDF document in Java.
+There is a stamp package with a bunch of useful stamping classes, which can be used to add multiple format content to PDF at any desired location in the original document.

-IronPDF is free for single development and provides a 30-day free trial to test out its complete functionality without watermark.
-However, for commercial use it should be licensed.
+IronPDF is free for single development and provides a free trial license without a watermark to test out its complete functionality.
+However, for commercial use, it should be licensed with IronPDF.